UQAM-SB/VIVO-PROXY/README.md

 # VIVO-PROXY
-VIVO-PROXY is a Swagger API for VIVO to encapsulate VIVO method
+VIVO-PROXY is a RESTful api and SDK client that allows data to be ingested into VIVO from applications using JSON data models

 Work in progress